Interview with Alison Cornyn

 HOW IT STARTED

 Alison Cornyn (AC): Hi Arlene!
-It’s nice to meet you.
-So the project started back in 2011 and it wasn't the Incorrigible.
-I started Prison public memory project with colleagues and it was right when Governor Cuomo in New York said he was just going to close seven prisons because economically they didn't make sense.
-And having worked around criminal justice issues and mass incarceration for many years starting with a documentary back in 2001 called 360 degrees I realized that very often communities that have prisons in the States when the prison closes they have this kind of knee jerk reaction.
-They want to keep them open and either make them private or make them jails or not really think about what could be more healthy for their community, but just want to maintain the status quo.
-So we started thinking if we could work with communities before prison closed and help them understand how it got there in the first place that they could envision what they wanted when it closed.
+So the research for the project started back in 2011 and it wasn't titled Incorrigibles then.
+I started the Prison Public Memory Project with a colleague when Governor Cuomo of New York said he was finally going to close seven state prisons because economically they didn't make sense.
+Having worked around mass incarceration and criminal justice issues for many years, starting with a documentary back in 2001 called 360degrees.org (Perspectives on the US Criminal Justice System), I realized that US communities that have a prison, very often have a kind of knee jerk reaction when the prison is set to close.
+Thinking that the prison provides economic development, they want to keep it open and either make it a private prison or a jail so its funding is from a different budget.
+Rather than considering what could be more healthy for the community it feels more comfortable to maintain the status quo.
+So we started thinking if we could work with communities before the prison closed and help them research how it got there in the first place that they could create a process to envision what they wanted to see in its stead when it closed.

-So we started working thinking that this prison - Hudson Correctional in New York - would close and it turns out it didn't close.
-But in the process of researching it I realized that it had opened in the late eighteen hundreds as a women's house of refuge.
+So we started working in Hudson, New York thinking that the medium security men’s prison there - Hudson Correctional Facility - would close.
+As it turns out it didn't close.
+But in the process of researching it I realized that it had opened in the late eighteen hundreds as a women's House of Refuge.
 And then from 1904-1975 it became what was called The New York State Training School for Girls which is really a euphemism for a young woman's prison.
-And then in seventy five it became this medium security men's prison.
-I was doing an installation on the prison grounds in a mansion that used to be the superintendent’s house called the Bronson house.
-And the superintendent who had been there in the 70s had moved out because he felt it was too fancy - the girls had to work as servants to clean the place and keep it up and things like that.
-So he moved to a smaller house on the grounds and his place fell into disrepair.
+It housed girls age 12 to 18 and they would often stay for two years or more.
+There were as many as 500 girls there at any time.
+In 1975 it became a medium security men's prison.
+I was doing an installation on the prison grounds in a mansion that used to be the superintendent’s house called the Bronson House.
+The superintendent who had been there in the 1970s had moved out because he felt it was too opulent - the girls had to work as servants to clean the place and keep it up.
+So he moved to a smaller house on the grounds with his family and this place fell into disrepair.

 AT: And what is the purpose of the house now?